predrag3141/PSLQ/README.md

 Without some changes, PSLQ is not a useful tool for cryptanalysis.
 PSLQ is designed to handle non-integer, real input.
 Given integer input, PSLQ as defined in the original 1992 paper quickly finds a bad (high-norm) solution, _m_, and terminates.

-Read on to see how this problem can be fixed.
-For now, let it suffice to say that PSLQ performs iterations that involve row operations on matrices, and the original 1992 paper considers only a specific subset of row operations on adjacent rows.
-There are signs that not only new operations on adjacent rows fix the early termination problem, but non-adjacent rows can be operated on to make further progress.
+Read on to see in detail how this problem can be fixed.
+For now, let it suffice to say that PSLQ as originally defined is both a framework and a strategy.
+The framework consists of a matrix equation and a set of allowed operations on this equation that change its components until a solution of _<x, m> = 0_ is found.

-In particular, swapping non-adjacent rows appears to be the best row operation in most PSLQ iterations.
-If you run the tests in the `strategy` package, and see "!"s in the output, you are seeing cases where the algorithm performs an adjacent-row operation but probably should have swapped non-adjacent rows.
+The strategy specifies what operations to perform, and when to perform them.
+The framework cannot change, because it is what guarantees some invariants needed to solve _<x, m> = 0_.
+The strategy most certainly can be modified, and has been in papers like [this](https://community.ams.org/journals/mcom/2001-70-236/S0025-5718-00-01278-3/S0025-5718-00-01278-3.pdf), where one of the authors of the original 1992 paper proposes a strategy that can take advantage of parallel processing.

+The adjective, "classic", in both this README and in the code, refers to the original strategy suggested in the 1992 paper.
+The classic strategy is geared towards proving bounds on the performance of PSLQ, so it can be considered a polynomial time algorithm that finds solutions within a certain factor of the optimal solution.

 ## How PSLQ Works